Frequently Asked Questions

 -

 Our experienced pastoral team works closely with families to ensure every pupil is nurtured and can make a happy transition to life at senior school.
-Wellbeing and personal development come before all else and we are delighted to have been named as finalists in the School House Awards for Mind and Mental Health.
+Wellbeing and personal development come before all else.

 Before term begins, pupils entering Year 7 are invited to a number of events where they can familiarise themselves with the school and get to know others in their year.
 They are also allocated a buddy from a higher year to help them settle in.